notalex/vim-run-live/README.markdown

 > This plugin is sourced using Vim's autoload feature and hence it takes no toll on Vim's start up time(which is minimal anyways).

+*Run_live* is a pure Vimscript plugin, however if one needs to contribute to the plugin, ruby will be required to run the specs.

 ## Installation

 > If you don't have a preferred installation method, I recommend using [Vundle][vundle_link]